kyan/kyan-slackbot/README.md

 ## Development

-If you want to add a new feature, you will need to create a new branch which will a new PR can be created against on Github.
+If you want to add a new feature, you will need to create a new branch with which a new PR can be created against on Github.
 You can run the bot locally by changing into the route of the project and:

 ```